5 min read

 Transitioning all of your team members into the Achievement Zone requires customising to their different needs to increase safety and trust.
 For some of you, you may find that most of your team are in anxiety, some are in abatement, while others are in apathy.

 Customising your approach to each individual and focusing on team connection is key.
 Underpinned by organisational initiatives that also communicate the unified message that everyone is valued, supported and must work together.
+Bottom line is that employees feel that they are being co-elevated in their team.

 This goes a long way to reducing anxiety when we feel separate to others.